Hello beautiful people,

 Last week I mentioned about Zeta.
 I don’t know how or why, but I was given the tender mercy of receiving permission of being able to surprise her and witness her enter the waters of baptism.
 She had no idea that I was able to attend so it was really good to see her, as I might not be able to before I end my mission.
 Shout out to President McReynolds.
 Also, I was able to see many of the missionaries over facetime, including my previous companions Sister Cannon and Sister Fernandez.

 It was honestly such a special experience as I vividly remember being in Telford Town Centre, overwhelmed as a missionary in training, and it was the day of a large festival.
-I remember looking around and literally not knowing how to approach people about the gospel.
+I remember looking around and literally not knowing how to approach people with the gospel.
 I saw Zeta, formerly Isis with a camera as she was a volunteer photographer.
 I remember testifying of the Plan of Salvation as that was the principle that changed my life.
 There is no doubt it was the spirit as I was oblivious to what I was expressing and preparing for rejection, however she was interested.
 18 months later, despite the challenges, with the help of several missionaries, she was finally able to become a member of the Church of Jesus Christ of Latter-day Saints.
 Zeta truly is like a sister to me, an eternal friend that I am blessed to have met.

 Also, I am forever grateful to Brother Worthington for being our chaperone as it was around a one hour journey.
 However, this one hour journey quickly, or should I say slowly turned into a two hour drive as we were lead by unreliable TomTom (the satnav), and also going 35mph on a 70mph motorway.
 It was a nice opportunity to get to know each other better though.